California Sports Betting

 • San Jose Sharks (NHL)

-California is also home to more Division I colleges and universities than any other state.
+In addition to the plethora of professional teams, California is also home to more Division I colleges and universities than any other state.

 California sports betting history

-In 2017, Assemblymember Adam Gray tried and failed to introduce a constitutional amendment to legalize sports betting in the event that the Professional and Amateur Sports Protection Act was overturned.
-In 2018, the US Supreme Court did overturn PASPA, but California was unable to revisit the issue until the following year.
+• Assemblymember Adam Gray tried and failed to introduce a constitutional amendment to legalize sports betting in the event that the Professional and Amateur Sports Protection Act was overturned.

-Meanwhile, Gray and Dodd pursued their bills, adding details authorizing tribal casinos and racetracks to offer both retail and online sports betting while also offering some legal support for California cardrooms.
+• Meanwhile, Gray and Dodd continued to pursue their bills, adding details authorizing tribal casinos and racetracks to offer both retail and online sports betting while also offering some legal support for California card rooms.
 The tribes objected to that latter idea and refused to support the bills.
-By June 2020, Dodd and Gray withdrew their legislation, as it was clear it would not advance in time to meet the deadline to make that year’s November ballot.

 Privacy Policy